juzt-dev/juzt-dev/README.md

 ## When I'm Not Coding

-Listening to music, gaming, reading tech blogs, enjoying coffee, and fitness.
+Listening to music, gaming, reading tech blogs, enjoying coffee, and fitness but actualy, i go to sleep

 ---